-Punjab is the largest province in the country in terms of both population and income.
+Punjab is the largest province in the country in terms of both population and GDP.
 With 110 million people and a GDP of USD 183 billion, the province is comparable to several large national economies.
 Recent population estimates show that approximately 32 million individuals in Punjab fall in the age bracket of 15-29 years.
-Almost 12 million in this category are considered idle youth, who are neither in school/college nor employed.
+Almost 10.3% in this category are considered idle youth, who are neither in school/college nor employed.
 This demographic situation is a contingent opportunity for the province to productively capitalize on this resource.
 The boon from this demographic dividend will only be realized if the province is able to employ this growing number of youth productively.
 The other emerging opportunity for the province is transpiring in the shape of developments under the China Pakistan Economic Corridor (CPEC).
-The Long-Term Plan envisages a significant amount of industrial relocation and cross border investment - Punjab being the biggest provincial economy is expected to attract a major share of this.
-These activities will generate growth and create demand for skills at all levels, especially for entry-level workers.
-Furthermore, there may be structural changes to the economy because of CPEC.
-It is important for the labour force to have the skills that allow them to take advantage of new opportunities and be resilient to structural and technological changes.
-Finally, the Punjab Growth Strategy 2023 lays significant emphasis on strengthening the export-oriented sector of the economy as it offers the maximum potential for inclusive growth.
-However, over the last two years, exports from the country have stagnated and even some of the 'all season' sectors have faced decline in volumes.
+The Long-Term Plan envisages a